Code organisation

 Now that you’ve seen how functions and classes help structure your code, we can step back and look at what broader programming paradigms these patterns reflect.

 A programming paradigm is a general style or approach to organising and structuring code.
-The most common paradigms in Python and R are:
+The most common paradigms in Python are:

 This table provides a brief overview of the programming paradigms.